weaviate/weaviate-io/developers/weaviate/model-providers/anthropic/generative.md

 For further details on model parameters, see the [Anthropic API documentation](https://www.anthropic.com/docs).

+#### Maximum output tokens

+Use the `maxTokens` parameter to set the maximum number of output tokens for the Anthropic Generative AI models.
+This parameter is separate from the maximum allowable input tokens, also called a "context window".

+For most models, the default `maxTokens` value is `4096`, which is the maximum, and the input (context window) size is `200,000`.
+The specific allowable values may vary between models.
+Refer to the [Anthropic documentation](https://docs.anthropic.com/en/docs/about-claude/models#model-comparison) for the latest information.

 #### Base URL

 Note that for Anthropic, you can provide a custom base URL for the API endpoint.
 This is useful for users who have a dedicated API endpoint, or is behind a proxy.